clux/modul8/docs/api.md

       .compile('./out.js')

  This code would delete objects `$`, `jQuery` and `Spine` from `window` and under the covers add closure bound alternatives that are `require()`able.
+ The second parameter to `arbiters().add()` is the variable name/names to be deleted.
+If only a single variable should be deleted, it can be entered as a string, but if this is the same as as the arbiter's name, then it can be omitted completely - as with Spine above.

+ Arbitered libraries can be should be referenced simply with `require('jQuery')`, or `require('M8::jQuery')` it there isnt a conflicting jQuery.js file on your current domain.
+Normally this specificity should not be required.